 Find An Installer

 Firstly, you need to look for installers.
-In the UK, it is crucial to find an installer that is MCS approved.
+In the UK, it is crucial to find an installer that is MCS-approved.

 Home Assessment

-Solar Panel InstallerProfessional installers send teams to your home to assess the property.
-This team consists of a qualified surveyor and a salesperson to advise on the offerings.
+Professional installers send teams to your home to assess the property.
+This team comprises a qualified surveyor and a salesperson to advise on the offerings.

-It is recommended that you reach out to multiple installers and get quotes from them after their assessment to compare the different offerings.
+You should reach out to multiple installers and get quotes from them after their assessment to compare the different offerings.

 Erect The Scaffolding